Kevin64/asset-information-and-registration/README.md

 # Asset Information and Registration (AIR)

-AIR is a program designed to scan a PC configuration and enforce some settings to ensure a specific level of standardization inside the organization.
+AIR is a program designed to scan a PC configuration and then registering into a database on a remote server, while enforcing some settings to ensure a specific level of standardization inside the organization.
+It's ideal for scenarios where an IT administrator delegates a service to a subordinate agent (empoloyee or intern) and cannot check for compliance on each asset individually.
-The software scans various aspects of a computer hardware, listed below:
+The software scans various aspects of a computer hardware and configuration, such:
 - **Brand**
 - **Model**
 - **Serial Number**